EpicEric/duper/duper_website/docs/spec.md

 ## Tuples

 Tuples are similar to arrays, although parsers may choose to handle them differently.
 They are surrounded by parenthesis `(` and `)`.
+Unlike arrays, empty tuples must be represented with joined parenthesis `()`, or with a comma optionally surrounded by whitespace and comments.

 ```duper
 {